Ameya79/Squeezy-Image-Compressor/README.md

-# 🍋‍🟩 Squeezy - Image Compressor, Resizer & Image to PDF Converter/ Merger
+# 🍋‍🟩 Squeezy - Image Compressor, Resizer & Image to PDF Converter/Merger

-**Squeezy** is a beginner-friendly web app built with **Python (Flask)** that compresses, resizes, and even converts multiple images into a single PDF, all in the browser, with no file stored beyond 5 seconds,thus maintaining privacy🔏
+**Squeezy** is a beginner-friendly web app built with **Python (Flask)** that compresses, resizes, and converts multiple images into a single PDF — all in the browser, with no file stored beyond 5 seconds, thus maintaining privacy 🔏

 🌐 **Live Demo**: [squeezy-image-compressor.onrender.com](https://squeezy-image-compressor.onrender.com)

 ---

 ## 📸 Features